 Angela has earned the Licentiate (LRSM) and the Diploma of the Associated Board (DipABRSM) of the Royal Schools of Music in London, UK.
 She has also starred as a pianist on the Emmy-award winning television series “Law and Order: Special Victims Unit” which broadcast across the United States to millions of viewers.
 Furthermore, she has participated in fundraising performances with United States politicians including US Representative Rush Holt and former NJ Senator & Governor Richard Codey.

 Angela was the principal pianist of the Bravura Youth Orchestra.
 Aside from music, she is very active in volunteering, earning her the President’s Volunteer Service Gold Award.
 She attends annual Easter Seals fundraising events and Relay for Life: American Cancer Society events, spreading awareness and sharing music to others.
 In 2013, Angela was presented as an Outstanding Achievement Award Recipient of Marlboro Township by Mayor Hornik.
-In 2014, she formed Concordia, a music group in Monmouth County that performs at local senior centers and nursing homes.
+In the same year, she formed Concordia, a music group in Monmouth County that performs at local senior centers and nursing homes.